Code of Conduct Incident Response Procedure and Enforcement Guidelines¶

 The IRL updates the reportee(s).

-The Staff Liaison determines whether the Termed Suspension Checklist should be employed or other actions taken.
+The Core Team Liaison determines whether the Termed Suspension Checklist should be employed or other actions taken.

 Essential personnel are notified to implement any actions.
 Report details remain confidential.